 - Clean Background Check (No Felonies)

 Upon successful completion of a phlebotomy training class, you will receive a Certificate of Completion.
 Your Certificate of Completion does not make you ‘Certified’.
 This is a entirely common misunderstanding.
 A Certificate of Completion is used as proof of your completion of a phlebotomy training course and is required to attempt the national certification test for individuals who’ve acquired no experience in the field.

 Getting Certified In Phlebotomy In Concordia Gardens, Indiana

 There are many certification agencies that phlebotomist can choose to become certified with.
 The cost to become NPS Certified is $150.00 and includes your full study guide, unlimited practice exams, one final certification exam attempts and a professional resume revision.
 The entire process can be completed online in the NPS learning management system.

 The prerequisites to take the certification exam with most agencies include the following:

 - Completion of a Phlebotomy Training Program OR 1 Year of On-The-Job Experience in the Past 3 Years

 Preparing to take the Certification Exam

 Once you have registered to attempt the competency exam, you should prepare by reviewing related materials provided to you by the credentialing agency.
 Every agency has examination materials based on their certification exams.
 Be sure to study each day for at least one hour until you feel confident in your knowledge.
 Taking practice exams can greatly grow your chances of passing the official exam.
-NPS provides full review materials, unlimited practice exams and three chances to attempt the national certification exam.
+NPS provides full review materials, unlimited practice exams and one chance to attempt the national certification exam.